BryanRej/osTicket-Setup/README.md

 <h1>osTicket Setup</h1>

 <h2>Description</h2>
 This project is an extension of the SOC Homelab project and uses a Windows 2022 Standard operating system.
-It is made to simulate a help desk environment though an admin view.
+It is made to simulate a help desk environment through an admin view.
 <br />